simtrami/posy-improved-cursor-linux/README.md

 Feel free to leave a comment here and eventually make a PR if you found a weird scenario like this.

 > I still encounter weird cursor changes on KDE:
-> like now, I'm using Kate with the Posy's default cursor set, but the beam is this weird little ugly one.
-> Even though I see Posy's beam in my browser.
+> like now, I'm using Kate with the Posy's default cursor set enabled, but the beam is a weird little ugly one.
+Though, Posy's beam is correctly displayed in my browser.

 ## What's in there

 I ported the following sets.
 Some of them use cursors form the *Extras* set: the black and mono black ones use the black hand and the inverted move cursor.

-### Posy's Cursor
+### Posy's Cursor (upscalable to 125% and 175%)

 ![Posy's Cursor](readme_files/Posy'sCursor.png)

-### Posy's Cursor Black
+### Posy's Cursor Black (upscalable to 125% and 175%)

 ![Posy's Cursor Black](readme_files/Posy'sCursorBlack.png)

+> The black hand cursor is only available in the classic size set, not the 125%/175%

 ### Posy's Cursor Mono